-So, what might real green criticism be?
-Is anyone writing about how ecology, or ecosocialism, or green thought (which are of course all different – but that’s for another time) could be useful ways to look at culture?
+So what might real green criticism be?
+Is anyone writing about how ecology could be a useful way to look at culture?

-The exciting thing for me about the green/ecological way of thinking, is that it bursts the bubbles that let us compartmentalise things that are connected.
+The exciting thing for me about green/ecological ways of thinking, is that they burst the bubbles that let us compartmentalise things; things that should be connected intellectually, because they are in reality.
 The best example is economics.
 Most economics assumes an indefinite amount of growth is possible, using an indefinite amount of resources.
-Green economics points out that this is fairytale because it’s an incontrovertible fact that we live on a planet.
-Green politics points out, among other things, the simple fact that how we run our society is fundamentally connected to the reality of our existence as biological entities in an increasingly troubled ecosystem: another simple fact that conventional discourse chooses to ignore.
+Green thought points out that this is fairytale because it’s an incontrovertible fact that we live on a planet.
+It also points out the simple fact that how we run our society is fundamentally connected to the reality of our existence as biological entities in an increasingly troubled ecosystem.
+Conventional discourse chooses to ignore this.

-What critical structures are there to support this?
+What critical structures are there to support this radical contextualising?
 Field theory, perhaps.
 Not because fields are green, before you make the obvious joke, but because of its approach to analysing the contexts in which we operate.
-But this is where I’m really out of date and out of my depth.
 The idea of the post-dramatic also seems key.
-In fact Lehmann’s Postdramatic Theatre is one of only a handful of academic books I’ve read since university.
-Its insistence that we acknowledge the reality of the situation in which we perform, and the choices we make, or fail to make, about this, is magnificently on target.
-As I might explain in more detail another time, I’d been almost unconsciously exploring much of this already, albeit in protean form, and to hear these ideas articulated, analysed and taken much further than I ever could, was uplifting.
+Lehmann’s Postdramatic Theatre is one of only a handful of academic books I’ve read since university but its insistence that we acknowledge the reality of the situation in which we perform, and the choices we do or don’t make about this, is magnificently on target.
+As I might explain in more detail another time, I’d been exploring some this territory already in my own work, almost unconsciously, and to hear these ideas articulated, analysed and taken much further than I ever could, was uplifting.

-You may ask why my tentative definition (i.e. exposing the ecosystem the play in which the play operates) doesn’t put specifically green issues at the heart of the critical process, such as giving extra gold stars to art that shows how great it is to love nature.
+You may ask why my tentative definition of green criticism (i.e. exposing and analysing the ecosystem in which the play operates) doesn’t put specifically green issues at the heart of the critical process, such as giving extra gold stars to art that shows how great it is to love nature.
 But the fact is this: when you look at things as a whole, the ecological emerges by itself.
 We are animals in an ecosystem, and however much we ‘civilise’ ourselves, there’s no escaping this fact.
 The way to ensure that ecology is at the heart of things isn’t to isolate it, or put it on a pedestal, but to let it take its natural place, which is sometimes in the background, sometimes in the foreground but always present.
-Treating green issues in isolation is dangerously missing the point (cf most mainstream ‘green’ policies) and probably a category error.
+Treating green issues in isolation is missing the point, as can be seen with most mainstream ‘green’ political policies.
+And it’s probably a category error.